6 ways to keep employees engaged with their pension

 - You put money into their pots – it’s not all down to them.
 If they opt out, they won’t benefit from this.

 - It’s their money – when it goes in, and when it comes out.
-Currently, from age 55, they can take a quarter of it in cash, tax-free.
+Currently, from age 55 (57 from 6 April 2028 unless they have a protected pension age), they can take a quarter of it in cash, tax-free.

 - Tax relief amounts to a 25% top-up for most savers (66% for higher rate tax payers).
 You can get this across by explaining that for every £80 of take home pay contributed to a pension, a basic taxpayer has £100 invested.
 That’s 25% extra – instantly.
 For higher tax payers the final cost is £60, a £40 bonus comes from tax relief.